 No Right or Wrong

 Just like any property, there are many pros and cons to consider when starting a website.
 No one can tell you if it’s right or wrong.
 Your decision to buy or build very much depends on two important resources – time and money.
 If you have the time to learn, then building from zero is a valuable experience.
-If you have the money, then it’s better to hire or buy so that you can increase productivity and generate more online income stream.
+If you have the money, then it’s better to hire or buy so that you can increase productivity and generate more online income streams.

 I hope this concise explanation has benefited your knowledge and that you are now in a better position to decide on which route to take.
 For the latest training on website building and marketing, please visit my recommended business platform or leave your comment below and I’ll get back to you.